The Power of Automation and AI: Jobs That Will Disappear by 2030

 5. Financial Analysts and Record-Keepers

 Financial analysis and record-keeping are now within reach with the help of AI-powered tools that can do a better job than humans.
-Before, professionals manually did record keeping and analysis.
+Before, professionals manually kept records and performed analyses.
 They investigate discrepancies in the books and make notes about their findings.
 Now, many of the mundane tasks in these industries can be carried out automatically with little to no human intervention required.
-Even though this is one of the jobs that will be gone by 2030, humans will still be needed for complex financial analysis, interpreting financial data, and making decisions.
+Even though this is one of the jobs that will be in a couple of years, humans will still be needed for complex financial analysis, interpreting financial data, and making decisions.

 7. Cashiers